Battle of Princeton: Casualties

 General Howe's official casualty report for the battle stated 18 killed, 58 wounded and 200 missing.
 Mark Boatner says that the Americans took 194 prisoners during the battle, while the remaining 6 "missing" men may have been killed.
 A civilian eyewitness (the anonymous writer of A Brief Narrative of the Ravages of the British and Hessians at Princeton in 1776–1777) wrote that 24 British soldiers were found dead on the field.
 Washington claimed that the British had more than 100 killed and 300 captured.
 William S. Stryker follows Washington in stating that the British loss was 100 men killed, 70 wounded and 280 captured.

 Washington reported his own army's casualties as 6 or 7 officers and 25 to 30 enlisted men killed, giving no figures for the wounded.
 Richard M. Ketchum states that the Americans had "30 enlisted men and 14 officers killed"; Henry B. Dawson gives 10 officers and 30 enlisted men killed; while Edward G. Lengel gives total casualties as 25 killed and 40 wounded.
 The Loyalist newspaper, New York Gazette and Weekly Mercury, reported on January 17, 1777, that the American losses at Princeton had been 400 killed and wounded.

 The colonnade on the Princetown Battlefield Monument marks the common grave of 15 Americans and 21 British killed.
 In addition, one British officer, Captain William Leslie, died of his wounds and was buried at Pluckemin, New Jersey.

 Consequences

 The British viewed Trenton and Princeton as minor American victories, but with these victories, the Americans believed that they could win the war.
-American historians often consider the Battle of Princeton a great victory, on par with the battle of Trenton, because of the subsequent loss of control of most of New Jersey by the Crown forces.
-Some other historians, such as Edward Lengel, consider it to be even more impressive than Trenton.
+American historians often consider the Battle of Princeton a great victory, on par with the Battle of Trenton, because of the subsequent loss of control of most of New Jersey by the Crown forces.
+Ira D. Gruber pronounced that the battles of "Trenton and Princeton were supremely important: destroying the illusion of British invincibility, making patriots of potential loyalists, and spoiling [British] hopes for an end to the war and a start toward a lasting reunion."
+Some other historians, such as Edward Lengel, consider Princeton to be even more impressive than Trenton.
 A century later, British historian Sir George Otto Trevelyan wrote in a study of the American Revolution, when talking about the impact of the victories at Trenton and Princeton, that "It may be doubted whether so small a number of men ever employed so short a space of time with greater and more lasting effects upon the history of the world."